mikeakohn/w65c832/README.md

 * X (8/16/32 bit index x)
 * Y (8/16/32 bit index y)

-Note: If M = 0, X = 1 which means A is 16 bit and X is 8 bit, using an instruction such as TXA (transfer X to A) will only tranfer the lower 8 bits of X to A clearing the top bits of A.
+Note: If A is in 16 bit mode and X is 8 bit mode, using an instruction such as TXA (transfer X to A) will only tranfer the lower 8 bits of X to A clearing the top bits of A. Most other instructions will leave the upper bits of the registers alone.

 There's also
 * SP  (16 bit stack pointer)